knno/ImGM/README.md

 #### 3. Add the ImGM persistent controller object to the first room

+Just add the persistent object `obj_ImGM` to a room, preferrably the first room.
 This will enable you to call any extension function afterwards.
 As the object will manage the life-cycle automatically.

+> Now you can call ImGui functions in your own code!

 ### For Development